xerial/blog/source/_posts/2014-03-26-buidling-multi-module-projects-in-sbt.markdown

 `publishLocal` command creates .jar, -source.jar and -javadoc.jar of your projects, then install them to your local ivy repository `$HOME/.ivy2/local`.
 While `publishM2` commands install them to your local Maven repository `$HOME/.m2/repository`.

-To deploy jars to a remote repositroy, use `publish` command.
+To deploy jars to a remote repository, use `publish` command.
 This is equivalent to `mvn deploy` command in Maven.

 See also: